saforem2/l2hmc-qcd/README.md

 ```
 python3 ../main.py @args.txt
 ```

+All of the relevant command line options are well documented and can be found in `l2hmc-qcd/utils/parse_args.py`.
+Almost all relevant information about different parameters and run options can be found in this file.

+## Inference

 Once the training is complete, we can use the trained model to run inference to gather statistics about relevant lattice observables.
 This can be done using the `inference.py` module which implements helper functions for loading and